cuppajoeman/MIDIUtil/documentation/common.rst

 The program change event tells the the instrument what voice a certain track should sound.
 As an example, if the instrument you're using supports `General MIDI <https://www.midi.org/specifications/item/gm-level-1-sound-set>`_, you can use the GM numbers to specify the instrument.
+For example, to add a drum beat, you would write your data to channel 9 (10'th channel) using different pitches (corresponding to different percussion instruments)

 **Important Note:** Within this library program numbers are zero-origined (as they are on a byte-level within the MIDI